Jessica

 How does Jessica compare to other Shakespearean daughters?

-The comparison is structurally illuminating.
-Shakespeare's "daughter who defies the father" is a recognisable type — Desdemona in Othello (who marries the Moor against Brabantio's wishes), Hermia in A Midsummer Night's Dream (who elopes with Lysander against her father's choice of Demetrius), Anne Page in The Merry Wives of Windsor (who marries Fenton against both her parents' preferences), Imogen in Cymbeline (who marries Posthumus secretly), and several others.
-Each daughter chooses a lover against her father's will; each elopes; each is, in different degrees, eventually integrated into the family or community.
-What distinguishes Jessica is the religious and material register of her defiance.
-Most of Shakespeare's defying daughters are choosing one Christian husband over another (Hermia for Lysander rather than Demetrius); their flight is from paternal authority over the marriage choice, not from the father's religion or fortune.
-Jessica's flight involves a religious conversion that her father experiences as an existential loss, and a material theft that no other Shakespearean defying daughter commits.
-Desdemona, the closest comparison, also marries across a confessional-ethnic line but does not steal from her father; Brabantio dies of grief in Othello, but the grief is for Desdemona's elopement, not for material loss.
-The closest formal comparison is therefore not within Shakespeare but to the broader early modern stage tradition of the "Jewish daughter who converts" — a recognisable type Christopher Marlowe had developed in Abigail in The Jew of Malta.
-Jessica is closer to Abigail than to any of Shakespeare's other defying daughters, and the play's quiet acknowledgement of this — the religious-cultural specificity of her position — has made her one of the most-discussed daughter-figures in the canon.
+The comparison is illuminating.
+Shakespeare's "daughter who defies the father" is a recognisable type – Desdemona in Othello, who marries the Moor against Brabantio's wishes; Hermia in A Midsummer Night's Dream, who elopes with Lysander against her father's choice of Demetrius; Anne Page in The Merry Wives of Windsor; Imogen in Cymbeline, who marries Posthumus secretly.
+Each chooses a lover against her father's will, each elopes, and each is eventually, in some degree, reabsorbed into family or community.
+What sets Jessica apart is the religious and material register of her defiance.
+Most of these daughters are choosing one Christian husband over another – their flight is from paternal authority over the marriage choice, not from the father's religion or fortune.
+Jessica's flight involves a religious conversion her father experiences as an existential loss and a material theft no other Shakespearean defying daughter commits.
+Desdemona, the closest comparison, also marries across a confessional-ethnic line but does not rob her father; Brabantio dies of grief, but for the elopement, not for any material loss.
+The closest formal parallel is therefore outside Shakespeare – the early modern stage tradition of the "Jewish daughter who converts," which Christopher Marlowe had developed in Abigail in The Jew of Malta.
+Jessica is closer to Abigail than to any of Shakespeare's other defying daughters, and that religious-cultural specificity has made her one of the most-discussed daughter-figures in the canon.

 Why is Jessica largely silent in the play's final scene?